-Based on information provided by station personnel, the MCB was constructed in the late 1970s or early 1980s, and has not undergone significant changes in the geometry.
+Based on information provided by station personnel, the MCB was approved for construction in 1977 and constructed shortly thereafter.
+Although relined in 2009, the MCB has not undergone significant changes in the geometry.
 The original operation was designed to receive bottom ash and, twice a year, boiler wash via sluicing with wastewater treated in the wastewater treatment plant.
 Operation of the MCB has changed to also receive bottom ash and fly ash by end dumping.
 Wastewater is periodically pumped from the MCB, treated to remove elevated metal concentrations, and discharged into the Ash Surge Basin.
 The MCB is inspected weekly by the Environmental Specialist including checking the water level in the basin.